Welson, 3 mg 30 pcs.

 Pharmacokinetic interaction

-Melatonin is known to induce the CYP3A isoenzyme in vitro at concentrations significantly greater than therapeutic.
+It is known that at concentrations significantly higher than therapeutic levels, melatonin induces the CYP3A isoenzyme in vitro.
 The clinical significance of this phenomenon is not fully understood.
-If signs of induction develop, a dose reduction of concomitantly administered drugs should be considered.
+If signs of induction develop, consider reducing the dose of concomitantly used drugs.

-In concentrations significantly higher than therapeutic, melatonin does not induce CYP1A isoenzymes in vitro.
-Therefore, the interaction of melatonin with other drugs due to the effect of melatonin on CYP1A isoenzymes appears to be insignificant.
+At concentrations significantly higher than therapeutic levels, melatonin does not induce CYP1A isoenzymes in vitro.
+Therefore, the interaction of melatonin with other drugs due to the effect of melatonin on CYP1A isoenzymes is apparently insignificant.

-The metabolism of melatonin is mainly mediated by CYP1A isoenzymes.
-Therefore, melatonin may interact with other medicinal products due to the effect of melatonin on the CYP1A isoenzymes.
+Melatonin metabolism is mainly mediated by CYP1A isoenzymes.
+Therefore, it is possible that melatonin may interact with other drugs due to the effect of melatonin on isoenzymes of the CYP1A group.

-Patients should be cautious when taking fluvoxamine which increases melatonin concentrations (17-fold AUC and 12-fold Cmax increase) due to inhibition of its metabolism by cytochrome P450 isoenzymes (CYP): CYP1A2 and CYP2C19.
+Caution should be exercised in patients taking fluvoxamine, which increases the concentration of melatonin (increase in AUC by 17 times and Cmax by 12 times) due to inhibition of its metabolism by cytochrome P450 isoenzymes (CYP): CYP1A2 and CYP2C19.
 This combination should be avoided.

-Patients taking 5- and 8-methoxypsoralen, which increases melatonin concentrations due to inhibition of its metabolism, should be treated with caution.
+Caution should be exercised in patients taking 5- and 8-methoxy-psoralen, which increases melatonin concentrations due to inhibition of its metabolism.

-Smoking may decrease melatonin concentration due to induction of CYP1A2 isoenzyme.
+Smoking can reduce melatonin concentrations due to the induction of the CYP1A2 isoenzyme.

-Patients taking estrogens (e.g., contraceptives or hormone replacement therapy) which increase melatonin concentrations by inhibiting their metabolism by CYP1A1 and CYP1A2 isoenzymes should be treated with caution.
+Caution should be exercised in patients taking estrogens (e.g., contraceptives or hormone replacement therapy), which increase melatonin concentrations by inhibiting their metabolism by CYP1A1 and CYP1A2.

-CYPA2 isoenzyme inhibitors, such as quinolones, can increase melatonin exposure.
+Inhibitors of CYPA2 isoenzymes, such as quinolones, can increase melatonin exposure.

-CYP1A2 isoenzyme inducers, such as carbamazepine and rifampicin, can decrease the plasma concentration of melatonin.
+Inducers of the CYP1A2 isoenzyme, such as carbamazepine and rifampicin, can reduce plasma concentrations of melatonin.

-Modern literature is full of data concerning the effects of adrenergic and opioid receptor agonists/antagonists, antidepressants, prostaglandin inhibitors, benzodiazepines, tryptophan and alcohol on endogenous melatonin secretion.
-No studies of the reciprocal effects of these drugs on melatonin dynamics or kinetics have been performed.
+In modern literature there is a lot of data regarding the effect of agonists/antagonists of adrenergic and opioid receptors, antidepressants, prostaglandin inhibitors, benzodiazepines, tryptophan and alcohol on the secretion of endogenous melatonin.
+There have been no studies of the mutual influence of these drugs on the dynamics or kinetics of melatonin.

 Pharmacodynamic interaction

-Alcohol should not be consumed while taking melatonin because it decreases the effectiveness of the drug.
+You should not drink alcohol while taking melatonin, as it reduces the effectiveness of the drug.

-Melatonin potentiates the sedative effects of benzodiazepine and non-benzodiazepine sleeping pills such as zaleplon, zolpidem and zopiclone.
-In a clinical study, there were clear signs of transient pharmacodynamic interaction between melatonin and zolpidem one hour after their administration.
-Combined use may lead to progressive impairment of attention, memory and coordination compared with zolpidem monotherapy.
+Melatonin potentiates the sedative effects of benzodiazepine and non-benzodiazepine hypnotics such as zaleplon, zolpidem and zopiclone.
+In a clinical study, clear evidence of a transient pharmacodynamic interaction between melatonin and zolpidem was observed one hour after administration.
+Combined use may lead to progressive impairment of attention, memory and coordination compared to zolpidem monotherapy.

-In studies, melatonin has been co-administered with thioridazine and imipramine, drugs that affect the central nervous system.
-No clinically significant pharmacokinetic interaction was observed in either case.
-However, concomitant use with melatonin resulted in an increased sense of calmness and difficulty performing certain tasks compared with imipramine monotherapy, and an increased sense of “blurring in the head” compared with thioridazine monotherapy.
+In the studies, melatonin was given together with thioridazine and imipramine, drugs that affect the central nervous system.
+In none of the cases was there a clinically significant pharmacokinetic interaction.
+However, concomitant use with melatonin resulted in increased feelings of calmness and difficulty performing certain tasks compared with imipramine monotherapy, as well as increased feelings of brain fog compared with thioridazine monotherapy.

 Overdose